AskYourPdf/llm-loader/README.md

 - 📦 Ready for vector stores and LLM ingestion

 Spend less time on preprocessing headaches and more time building what matters.
-From RAG systems to chatbots to document Q&A, LLMLoader handles the heavy lifting so you can focus on creating exceptional AI applications.
+From RAG systems to chatbots to document Q&A, SmartLLMLoader handles the heavy lifting so you can focus on creating exceptional AI applications.

-LLMLoader's chunking approach has been benchmarked against traditional methods, showing superior performance particularly when paired with Google's Gemini Flash model.
+SmartLLMLoader's chunking approach has been benchmarked against traditional methods, showing superior performance particularly when paired with Google's Gemini Flash model.
 This combination offers an efficient and cost-effective solution for document chunking in RAG systems.
 View the detailed performance comparison [here](https://www.sergey.fyi/articles/gemini-flash-2).

 ## Features